-I’ve accumulated quite a few planners for the 52 Planners in 52 Weeks challenge and the first thing I always do when I get a new planner is pen testing! 🙂
+I’ve accumulated quite a few planners over the years – the first thing I always do when I get a new planner is pen testing! 🙂

-Most pens come in either gel pens or ballpoint pens.
 Gel pens write really smoothly and are less prone to ‘skipping’ (leaving small white gaps in the pen ink), but can be prone to smudging.
-They’re also usually more expensive.
+They’re also usually the most expensive type of pen.

 Ballpoint pens write well on any type of paper.
 They’re cheap, readily available and usually come in lots of colors.
 So if you’re not sure what planner pens to buy or you want to buy pens that will work with any planner paper without worrying about ghosting and bleed through, then I recommend choosing ballpoint pens.

 Fine tip pens are somewhere in between ballpoint and gel – if the pen tip is fat enough it can be prone to ghosting.
 I sometimes use these but not as often, because the tip tends to be needle point and will rip white out tape when you write over the top if you want to cover up a mistake.
 However the colors on fine tip pens tend to be the best (most vibrant, no ink skipping).